DaetwylerStephan/multi-scale-image-analysis/docs/_build/html/_sources/HopkinsStatistics.rst.txt

 ==============================

 The Hopkins statistics requires the simulation of random points.
-To do this, we obtained an approximation of the 3D zebrafish volume as a space for possible locations of macrophages.
+To do this, we obtained an approximation of the 3D zebrafish volume as a space for possible locations of cells.
 With these positions, we could compare the real observed spatial distribution (real positions) against randomly generated distributions (random positions).